What You Need To Know About Taps

 - Mixer Taps – To receive both warm and cold water from the same tap at any single instance, choose mixer taps.
 The mixer taps can come with a single-lever (or single-handle) or double-handle.
 The single lever allows you to switch from hot to cold water with one tap handle turning from side to side.
-The double handle has one handle to turn for cold water, and the other warm.
+The double handle has one handle to turn for cold water and the other for warm water.

 - Bath and Shower Taps – These faucet designs are usually designed as mixer taps so you can get cold and hot water from the same tap.
 These taps can come as a two-way tap or a shower mixer tap.
 A two-way tap is connected to both your water heater and a spout that is usually attached with a hose for various cleaning purposes.